mailcmd/mifrat_ex/README.md

 # IMFastTable

 Module to manage an in-memory table with primary_key and secondary indexes.
+The porporse is to have a way to store temporal complex records with fast access althrough any indexed field.

-# How its work:
+## How its work:

 See [HOW_ITS_WORKS.md](HOW_ITS_WORKS.md) document.

+## Use

 ## Installation